KTH/devops-course/contributions/feedback/bgeid/README.md

 ## Description

-I want to give feedback about the "Tutorial for optimizing docker images." tutorial.
-I think it a very interesting topic, and I have been working with containers for five years.
+I want to give feedback about the "Tutorial for optimizing Docker images." tutorial.
+It is an exciting topic, and I have been working with containers for five years.

 **Link to submission PR**
 https://github.com/KTH/devops-course/pull/1747